rubycentral/cfp-app/README.md

 # Call for Proposals (CFP) App 2.0

-## WARNING

-This is a major upgrade from the original CFP App that is not backwards compatible.
-We redesigned many of the core data models and changed how the app works.
-Some functionality may be unavailable to Internet Explorer 9 and earlier.

-It is expected that you will install CFP App 2.0 into a new, pristine database and you will run future events on it.
-If you have an existing installation of CFP App 1.0 and you want to preserve your data, you will need to handle the data migration on your own.

 ## Overview

 This is a Ruby on Rails application that lets you manage your conference's call for proposals (CFP), program and schedule.
 It was written by Ruby Central to run the CFPs for RailsConf and RubyConf.